amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 if it works for you then, use it Otherwise left it:
 `dpkg -l pulseaudio pulseaudio-module-bluetooth`

-if bluetooth headset configuration not done after following commands: you have to purge all audio subsystem regarding bluealsa, at last resort.
+if bluetooth headset configuration not done after following below all commands: you have to purge all audio subsystem regarding bluealsa, at last resort.
 Then, try from start:
-`sudo apt purge bluealsa`
+`sudo apt purge bluealsa` try after only if you are not able to configure your bluetooth device for recording and speaker purpose

 Bluetooth Connection
 Now we will connect to the Bluetooth headset (or speaker)